VirtualPlanetaryLaboratory/vplanet/examples/ApseLock/README.rst

-Orbital Damping in the CoRoT-7 System
+Apsidal Locking of the CoRoT-7 System
 =================

 Overview
 --------

-Orbital damping into the "fixed-point solution" in which two planets' major axes circulate with the same frequency.
+Demonstration of apsidal locking, in which two planets' major axes circulate with the same frequency as a result of tidal damping.

 ===================   ============
 **Date**              9/12/18